HMPO/hmpo-form-wizard/README.md

 *  `templatePath` - provides the location within `app.get('views')` that templates are stored.
 * `backLink` - Specifies the location of the step previous to this one.
 * `backLinks` - Specifies valid referrers that can be used as a back link.
 If this or `backLink` are not specified then an algorithm is applied which checks the previously visited steps which have the current step set as `next`.
 * `controller` - The constructor for the controller to be used for this step's request handling.
-The default is an extension of the [hmpo-form-controller](https://www.npmjs.com/package/hmpo-form-controller), which is exported as a `Controller` property of this module.
+The default is exported as a `Controller` property of this module.
 If custom behaviour is required for a particular form step then custom extensions can be defined - see [Custom Controllers](#custom-controllers)
-* `invalidates` - an array of field names that will be 'invalidated' when this field value is set or changed.
-Any fields specified in the `invalidates` array will be removed from the `sessionModel`.
-Future steps that have used this value to make a branching decision will also be invalidated, making the user go through those steps and decisions again.
+* `decisionFields` - Additional fields that we be recorded as being part of this step's routing decision.
+Default: `[]`
 * `translate` - provide a function for translating validation error codes into usable messages.
 Previous implementations have used [i18next](https://www.npmjs.com/package/i18next) to do translations.
 * `params` - Define express parameters for the route for supporting additional URL parameters.

 Remaining field options documentation can be found in the hmpo-template-mixins [README](https://github.com/UKHomeOffice/passports-template-mixins#options-1).

+## Field options

+* `journeyKey` - Name of the cross-wizard field storage name
+* `formater` - Array of formatter names for this field
+* `validate` - An array of validator names, or validator objects
+  * `type` - Validator name
+  * `arguments` - Array of validator arguments, eg. `{ type: 'minlength', arguments: [24] }`
+* `options` - Array of select box or radio button options
+  * `value` - Item value
+  * `toggle` - ID of item this radio button should toggle
+  * `child` - Type of child template to auto insert
+* `dependent` - Name of field to make this field conditional upon.
+This field will not be validated  or stored if this condition is not met.
+Can also also be an object to specify a specific value instead of the default of `true`:
+  * `field` - Field name
+  * `value` - Field value
+* `invalidates` - an array of field names that will be 'invalidated' when this field value is set or changed.
+Any fields specified in the `invalidates` array will be removed from the `sessionModel`.
+Future steps that have used this value to make a branching decision will also be invalidated, making the user go through those steps and decisions again.
+* `className` - Class name applied to the input field
+* `labelClassName` - Class name applied to the input label
+* `legendClassName` - Class name applied the the input legend, eg. the overall label for a set of radio buttons
+* `groupClassName` - Class name applied to the input group, eg. `'inline'` for radio buttons
+* `attributes` - Array of attributes to add to the input field
+  * `attribute`
+  * `value`
+* `autocomplete` - Autocomplete key to add to input field

 ## Central journey storage
 To facilitate sharing form values between wizards in the same journey a field can be specified to save into the `journeyModel` instead of the `sessionModel` using the `journeyKey` property: